-2:15 Redefining "Place" in the 21st Century: Broadening and Deepening Tennessee's Innovation Ecosystem infrastructure.
+2:15 Redefining "Place" in the 21st

+Century: Broadening and Deepening

+Tennessee's Innovation Ecosystem

+As competition in the global innovation landscape intensifies, there is a growing urgency to capitalize on untapped talent, technology, investment, and infrastructure.
 To boost competitiveness, the United States-and Tennessee-must focus on expanding and deepening both the demography and the geography of innovation, meaningfully engaging different communities and diverse populations as workers, innovators, entrepreneurs, and beneficiaries.